mehul1198/Lucky-Number/README.md

 # Lucky-Number
 Finds you lucky number.
-This is a simple program to calculating your lucky number by iterating through your name several times.
+This is a simple program to calculating your lucky number by iterating through your name.